-Today, nearly 25 years later, the humble smartphone has phones have become pocket computers that can broadcast live from anywhere in the world, find yourself a date or secure your home's security system..
+Today, exactly 45 years later, the humble cell phone has phones have become pocket computers that can broadcast live from anywhere in the world, find you a date, or secure your home's security system..
 Equipped with exceptional cameras, breakneck processors and high-speed data coverage,

-Did your phone get included?
 What was your first phone?
+Was it mentioned in our list?
 Feel free to let us know in the comments below.